markdoc/docs/pages/docs/frontmatter.md

 ---
 {
   "title": "Authoring in Markdown",
-  "description": "Quickly author amazing content with Markdoc systax, a superset of Markdown.", "date": "2022-04-01"
+  "description": "Quickly author amazing content with Markdoc syntax, a superset of Markdown.", "date": "2022-04-01"
 }
 ---